Sadamu Komachi: Early life

 Sadamu Komachi was born in 1920 in Ishikawa Prefecture, Japan.
 He was the third son of a part-farmer, part-merchant family.
 In 1938, he enlisted into the navy and was trained for six months at the Kure Kaiheidan.
 He was then briefly stationed on the battleship Fusō before he applied and was accepted for the enlisted pilot training program.
 In June 1940, he graduated from the 49th class and was selected for a fighter specialisation, which took place at Ōmura Air Group on Kyushu.
-He first flew A6M Zero fighter in the autumn of 1940.
+He first flew the A6M Zero fighter in the autumn of 1940.

 He was reassigned to the aircraft carrier Akagi in October 1940 for carrier-based fighter specialization.
 In May 1941 he was assigned to the fighter squadron of the newly built aircraft carrier Shōkaku and in the autumn of the same year took part in naval exercises around Kyushu in preparation for the Attack on Pearl Harbor.